buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	* Installed mist filter on rotary pump
 	* Replaced oil in rotary pump
 	* Overall said GCMS doing well for its age

-## Autosampler

-* Service is needed every ~2 years.
-* Do not lubricate anything besides the guide rails in the horizontal portion.
-	* Lubricating other components will likely break them.
-* You can find videos on how to perform maintenance by googling 'leap autosampler'.

-## Carboxen 1010 PLOT column

-* Bake at 200<sup>o</sup>C for 1-2 hours if column disconnected for < 1 day.
-* If it is diconnected for >1 day, bake overnight at 200<sup>o</sup>C.